chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 {{< figure src="/images/automate/ha_bare_chef_automate_configtoml_file.png" alt="Chef Automate Bare Infra `config.toml` file">}}

-1. Type the command, `./chef-automate secrets init` and press **Enter**.
-This command generates a new secrets key, which is used to encrypt the secret store. _optional_

-1. Type the command, `./chef-automate secrets set automate_admin_password` and press **Enter**.
-This command sets up the Chef Automate User interface (UI) password. _optional_

-1. Type the command `automate-cluster-ctl secrets set sudo_password` and press **Enter**.
-This command sets up the password for sudo. _optional_

-1. Similarly, type the commands, `automate-cluster-ctl secrets set fe_sudo_password` and `automate-cluster-ctl secrets set be_sudo_password` and press **Enter**.
-These commands sets up the passwords for front end and back end nodes. _optional_

 1. Type the command, `./chef-automate deploy` and press **Enter**.
 This command installs the latest deployment package and deploys (by provisioning with terraform) airgap bundles on the created infrastructure.
 The deployment procedure creates the *HAB* user by default.

 {{< figure src="/images/automate/ha_bare_chef_automate_complete.png" alt="Chef Automate Bare Infra Deployment Confirmation">}}